How to Expand Your Restaurant Business

 Create a marketing plan that'll drive repeat business with this customizable marketing playbook template and interactive calendar.

-7. Hire the Best Staff and Managers
+7. Hire and train the right staff and managers

-Invest in your kitchen design, including restaurant equipment that your cooks will love to use, and fill your inventory with the food and liquor that you'll need for opening week.
+Invest in your kitchen design, including high-quality restaurant equipment that your cooks will love to use, and fill your inventory with the food and liquor that you'll need for opening week.

 Invite friends and family, staff and owners of neighboring restaurants, local food writers and reviewers, and influencers to check out your new venture and give live feedback.
 Learn how to host a great grand opening here.